Medically Reviewed

 Why is Meth so Addictive?

 Meth use, like other amphetamines, results in increased activity, decreased appetite, enhanced sociability and talkativeness, and can induce feelings of pleasure and a sense of well-being.
-A key difference between meth and amphetamines, however, is that greater amounts of the drug pass into the brain when compared with a similar dose of amphetamines, making it a more potent stimulant.
+A key difference between meth and amphetamines, however, is that greater amounts of meth pass into the brain when compared with a similar dose of amphetamines, making it a more potent stimulant.

 When the drug is smoked or injected, the effects are felt extremely quickly; causing an immediate and intense, but short-lived, rush.1 Snorting or oral ingestion produces effects of euphoria within several minutes but not an intense rush.